practicalli/clojure/docs/clojure-cli/hotload-libraries.md

 ## Using add-libs to hotload libraries

-There are several approaches taken for hotloading libraries, including:
+There are several approaches to hotload libraries, including via a terminal REPL UI or in a project with a Clojure editor:

 * [Rich terminal UI REPL](/clojure/clojure-cli/repl/libraries/#hotload-libraries)
 * [Hotload in a Project](/clojure/clojure-cli/projects/hotload-in-project/)